gcgarner/IOTstack/docs/Containers/WireGuard.md

 Rule #2:

 * The *«public»* port forms part of the QR codes.
-If you decide to change the *«public»* port after you generate the QR codes, you will have to [start over from a clean slate](#getting-a-clean-slate).
+If you decide to change the *«public»* port after you generate the QR codes, you will have to [start over from a clean slate](#cleanSlate).

 Rule #3:

 * Your router needs to know about both the *«public»* and *«external»* ports so, if you decide to change either of those, you must also reconfigure your router.

-See [Understanding WireGuard's port numbers](#understanding-wireguards-port-numbers) if you want more information on how the various port numbers are used.
+See [Understanding WireGuard's port numbers](#understandingPorts) if you want more information on how the various port numbers are used.

-### Step 5: Configure WireGuard
+### <a name="configureWireGuard"></a>Step 5: Configure WireGuard

 There are two approaches: